wso2/docs-is/en/docs/develop/extend/workflows/extend-the-workflow-event-handler.md

 ### Call the handler

-Now, call `startSPCreateWorkflow` before the operation gets executed.
+Now, call `startSPCreateWorkflow` before the operation is executed.
 You can do this easily by implementing the `doPre` method of the operation through an interface.
 Following is a sample listener implementation created for this purpose.
-Define `orderID` of this listener so that this will execute as the first listener before all other listeners.
+Define `orderID` of this listener so that it will execute as the first listener before all the other listeners.

 ??? example "Click to view the sample listener implementation"
     ``` java